Ethics Bowl Club

 Moderator Name: Mrs. Tara McLaughlin

 Student Ambassadors assist the Admissions Office by representing CCC at presentations to partner schools and assist with events such as Back-To-School Night, Discover CCC Night, and Discover CCC Days.
 Ambassadors are expected to be articulate, personable, outstanding role models and good students.
 Student Ambassadors are obliged to maintain a minimum GPA of 2.5 and have no failing grades.
-Ambassadors are chosen in the Spring from the sophomore, junior and senior classes through an application, teacher recommendations and an interview process.
-If you are a freshman, we are looking for approximately 30 “Honorary Ambassadors.”
-These freshmen will be responsible in assisting with the CCC Shadow Program.
-Please contact Mrs. McLaughlin in the Admissions Office if you are interested in being an Ambassador or a freshman “Honorary Ambassador.”
-The shadow program begins in mid-September.
+Ambassadors are chosen in the Spring from the freshman class through nominations and an interview process.
+The freshmen will be responsible in assisting with the CCC Shadow Program.

 Moderator Name: Mr. Ross Kimura

-Worship Band – The Music Ministry for our all school Masses, which are held once a month.
-The Worship Band provides music to complement our Liturgical Celebrations.
+Praise Band – The Music Ministry for our all school Masses, which are held once a month.
+The Praise Band provides music to complement our Liturgical Celebrations.
 We are actively looking to secure students who have an interest or background as vocalists or instrumentalists and have a heart for Our Lord, His Blessed Sacrament and God’s people.

 We hold practice two – three times prior to our monthly all school Masses; beyond that, we lead music for the all school liturgical celebrations.